Anupama2022/Project-1/README.md

 # An example of Header2

-- We will be learning to use git
+- We will be learning how to use git
-- We will be learning to use github
+- We will be learning how to use github

 Let's save this one